Incandescent light bulb: Early pre-commercial research

 In 1838, Belgian lithographer Marcellin Jobard invented an incandescent light bulb with a vacuum atmosphere using a carbon filament.

 In 1840, British scientist Warren De la Rue enclosed a coiled platinum filament in a vacuum tube and passed an electric current through it.
 The design was based on the concept that the high melting point of platinum would allow it to operate at high temperatures and that the evacuated chamber would contain fewer gas molecules to react with the platinum, improving its longevity.
 Although a workable design, the cost of the platinum made it impractical for commercial use.

 In 1841, Frederick de Moleyns of England was granted the first patent for an incandescent lamp, with a design using platinum wires contained within a vacuum bulb.
 He also used carbon.

 In 1845, American John W. Starr patented an incandescent light bulb using carbon filaments.
 His invention was never produced commercially.

 In 1851, Jean Eugène Robert-Houdin publicly demonstrated incandescent light bulbs on his estate in Blois, France.
 His light bulbs are on display in the museum of the Château de Blois.

 In 1859, Moses G. Farmer built an electric incandescent light bulb using a platinum filament.
 Thomas Edison later saw one of these bulbs in a shop in Boston, and asked Farmer for advice on the electric light business.

 In 1872, Russian Alexander Lodygin invented an incandescent light bulb and obtained a Russian patent in 1874.
 He used as a burner two carbon rods of diminished section in a glass receiver, hermetically sealed, and filled with nitrogen, electrically arranged so that the current could be passed to the second carbon when the first had been consumed.
-Later he lived in the US, changed his name to Alexander de Lodyguine and applied for and obtained patents for incandescent lamps having chromium, iridium, rhodium, ruthenium, osmium, molybdenum and tungsten filaments, and a bulb using a molybdenum filament was demonstrated at the world fair of 1900 in Paris.
+Later he lived in the US, changed his name to Alexander de Lodyguine and applied for and obtained patents for incandescent lamps having chromium, iridium, rhodium, ruthenium, osmium, molybdenum and tungsten filaments.